YottaDB/YDBDoc/MessageRecovery/errors.rst

 Action: Add an entry to the call-in table for the call-name.
 Refer to the `External Calls chapter in the Programmer's Guide <https://docs.yottadb.com/ProgrammersGuide/langfeat.html#external-calls>`_.

 -----------------------
 CIPARTYPE
 -----------------------

 CIPARTYPE, Invalid type specification for O/IO directive - expected pointer type

-Syntax/Call in Error: This indicates that non-pointer types specified for the parameters to be passed by output-only (O) and input-output (IO) convention.
+Syntax/Call in Error: This indicates that non-pointer types were specified for the parameters to be passed by output-only (O) and input-output (IO) conventions.

 Action: Make sure one of the valid pointer types is specified for O and IO parameters.
 Refer to the `External Calls chapter in the Programmer's Guide <https://docs.yottadb.com/ProgrammersGuide/langfeat.html#external-calls>`_.